Automatic continuity of pure mapping class groups: Surfaces with Noncompact Boundary

 \section{Surfaces with Noncompact Boundary}

 Here we discuss some background on surfaces with noncompact boundary needed for the proofs of Theorems \hyperref[thma]{A} and \hyperref[thmb]{B}.
 We will assume the reader is familiar with the Richards classification of infinite-type surfaces without boundary \cite{Richards1963} as well as the definition of the ends space of a surface, planar ends, and ends accumulated by genus.
 These definitions apply without adaptation to surfaces with noncompact boundary.
-The first adaptation needed for noncompact boundary is that we must consider \textit{ends accumulated by compact boundary}, ends for which every closed neighborhood contains infinitely many compact boundary components.
-Then, we must consider the noncompact boundary components.
+The first adaptation needed for noncompact boundary is that we must consider \textit{ends accumulated by compact boundary}, ends for which every closed neighborhood contains infinitely many compact boundary components, then we must consider the noncompact boundary components.

-\p{Boundary chains} Deleting the noncompact boundary components of a surface induces a map $\phi$ from the ends space of the surface to the ends space of the interior.
-If $e$ is an end of the interior that corresponds to a noncompact boundary component, then we refer to $\phi^{-1}(e)$ as a \textit{boundary chain}, and we refer to any end in $\phi^{-1}(e)$ as a \textit{boundary end}.
-For example, a disk with handles has a single boundary chain, and every end is a boundary end.
+\p{Boundary chains} Deleting the noncompact boundary components of a surface induces a map $\pi$ from the ends space of the surface to the ends space of the interior surface (for more details see \cite{Dickmann_2023}, Section 4.2).
+For example, in Figure \ref{SLNM} deleting the noncompact boundary components induces a map sending the two ends to the single end of the interior.
+Suppose $e$ is an end of the surface that a noncompact boundary component points to, and let $e^\lilo = \pi(e)$ be the corresponding end of the interior surface.
+Then we refer to $\pi^{-1}(e^\lilo)$ as a \textit{boundary chain}, and we refer to any end in $\pi^{-1}(e^\lilo)$ as a \textit{boundary end}.
+Note any disk with handles has a single boundary chain, and every end is a boundary end.
 Other examples of surfaces with a single boundary chain can be constructed by taking a disk, deleting a set from the boundary, and then attaching surfaces without noncompact boundary components where these attached surfaces may be infinite-type and may accumulate to the set of deleted points.
 An end that is not a boundary end will be called an \textit{interior end}.
+Though the boundary chain is formally defined as a set of ends, we can also think of a boundary chain as the corresponding union of noncompact boundary components.